Skip to Content

 California Age Discrimination Laws

 California age discrimination laws are designed to protect workers in the state from discriminatory practices based on age.
 These laws primarily fall under the California Fair Employment and Housing Act (FEHA), which is a comprehensive piece of legislation prohibiting various forms of discrimination, including age discrimination, in the workplace.
-California's age discrimination laws provide strong protections for employees and job applicants, and they often go beyond the federal protections provided by the Age Discrimination in Employment Act (ADEA).
+California's age discrimination laws provide strong protections for employees and job applicants, often going beyond the federal protections provided by the Age Discrimination in Employment Act (ADEA).

 Here are the key aspects of California's age discrimination laws: